 The Department of English boasts a wide array of research interests.
-Dr. Peter Robinson holds the Bateman Professorship and is a world authority on Chaucer and digital humanities.
+These are a selection from many.

 Dr. Jeanette Lynes won the College of Arts and Science Distinguished Scholar/Artist Research Award for 2019.
 Dr. Lynes has a national reputation as a writer, evidenced not only by her published record as a poet and novelist but in her mentoring of other writers.
 She built the MFA in Writing from the ground up, with 42 students now having graduated from the program.
-Since her arrival in 2011, she has authored or edited four books: Archive of the Undressed (2012), The John Clare Poems (2015), Where the Nights are Twice as Long: Love Letters of Canadian Poets (2015, co-edited with David Eso), and The Small Things That End the World (2018), which won a Saskatchewan book award.
-Earlier this fall she was named winner of the 2019 Constance Rooke Creative Non-fiction Prize.
+Since her arrival in 2011, she has authored or edited five books: Archive of the Undressed (2012), The John Clare Poems (2015) , Where the Nights Are Twice as Long: Love Letters of Canadian Poets (2015, co-edited with David Eso), The Small Things That End the World (2018), which won a Saskatchewan book award, and The Apothecary's Garden (2022) .
+She was winner of the 2019 Constance Rooke Creative Non-fiction Prize.

-Former Professor Don Kerr, teacher, poet, playwright, editor, and historian, was awarded the Saskatchewan Order of Merit in 2007; in 2018 he won the Saskatoon Musician’s Association Kenny Shields Award for contributions to the professional arts.
+Professor Emeritus Don Kerr, teacher, poet, playwright, editor, and historian, was awarded the Saskatchewan Order of Merit in 2007; in 2018 the Saskatoon Musicians' Association honoured him with the Kenny Shields Award for contributions to the professional arts.

 Dr. Yin Liu’s research on medieval manuscripts, including the Ege manuscripts held in the university library, was featured on Thinking: An RSAW Collaboration Collider.

 Wisdom of the North: Proverbial Allusion and Patterning in the Icelandic Saga